A41900/freecodecamp-javascript/README.md

 ---

-### 🔹 mini-projects/
+### mini-projects/
 Interactive projects built with **HTML, CSS, and JavaScript**, focused on DOM manipulation, event handling, and UI behavior:

-- 📌 Bookmark Manager (CRUD operations with `localStorage`)
+-  Bookmark Manager (CRUD operations with `localStorage`)
-- ⭐ Favorite Icon Toggler
+-  Favorite Icon Toggler
-- ⚽ Football Team Cards
+-  Football Team Cards
-- 📝 Customer Complaint Form (regex validation, dynamic styling)
+-  Customer Complaint Form (regex validation, dynamic styling)
-- 🔤 Markdown to HTML Converter (custom parser)
+-  Markdown to HTML Converter (custom parser)
-- 🥁 Drum Machine (keyboard and click-based sound triggers)
+-  Drum Machine (keyboard and click-based sound triggers)
-- 🌤️ Weather App (API consumption, async logic, dynamic UI updates)
+-  Weather App (API consumption, async logic, dynamic UI updates)

 > Some of these projects were developed following the FreeCodeCamp curriculum structure,
 > while all JavaScript logic was written, understood, and adapted by me.

 ---

-## 🚀 Certification Status

-- ✓ Basic Algorithms
-- ✓ Intermediate Algorithms
-- ✓ JavaScript Mini Projects
-- ✓ FreeCodeCamp JavaScript Algorithms and Data Structures curriculum completed
-- ⏳ Certification result pending (final exam recently completed)

----

-## 🧠 Technologies Used

-- JavaScript (ES6+)
-- HTML5 & CSS3
-- Git & GitHub
-- VS Code

----

-## 🎯 Purpose
+## Purpose

 This repository serves as:
 - a documented learning archive of my FreeCodeCamp journey